EthanTreg/Spectrum-Machine-Learning/README.md

 can be used as mentioned in
 [Fitting the Data](https://github.com/EthanTreg/Spectrum-Machine-Learning/blob/master/README.md#314-fitting-the-data).

-In addition to this, several parameters in the `spectrum-fit` config file need configuring:
+In addition to this, one parameter in the `spectrum-fit` config file needs configuring:
-* `data` options:
-    * `encoder-parameters-path`: _path to the fitted parameters_
-* 'model' options:
+* `model` options:
     * `parameter-names`: _list of names for each parameter_

 All plots will be saved to `spectrum-fit`&rarr;`output`&rarr;`plots-directory`.